The Chautauqua Institute Feeds the Soul in Upstate New York

 Chautauqua, New York, offers travelers activities that range from intense to relaxed and everywhere in between.

 Whether you’re looking for a new place to try jet-skiing or new ways to open your mind, there seems to be something here for everyone — without the need for flashy amusement attractions.

 My trip to Chautauqua County started at the Chautauqua Institution, a gated community that was easily accessible from the main road.

 As we walked by quaint houses towards Bestor Plaza — the center of the Institution that was like a town’s common — I couldn’t help but get that campus-tour feeling: the “this could all be yours if you apply today” feeling.

-Water flowed from a fountain that stood firmly in the middle, while small shops and eateries danced along the sides.
+Water flowed from a fountain standing firmly in the middle, while small shops and eateries danced along the sides.
 The most striking place to me, however, was the sturdy library that seemed to oversee all of the activities.
 As we walked by, I took a peek inside at the sprawling staircase that was awaiting my climb.

 Arts.
 Education.
 Religion.
 Recreation.

 As we rounded past the huge amphitheater, a guide gave us a brief history of the Institution.
 It was started in 1874 as a place to train Sunday school teachers but grew into a larger center for discussion of both spiritual and secular issues.

 The Chautauqua Institution promotes arts, education, religion, and recreation.
 Lecturers are the backbone of this center — inspiring thought and exchange amongst visitors.
 But there are also many things to stimulate your senses such as ballets and symphonies.

 If you’re not a religious person, there is nothing to worry about.
 No one is knocking people over in order to convert you to anything.
 The events and guest lecturers don’t demand prayer.
 An open mind is your ticket to truly getting something out of the Chautauqua Institution.